Mar 15, 2020 How do you have a conversation with a person who does not speak? By using a picture exchange communication system!

-History Of PECS
+History of PECS

-Research found that children can developmentally understand pictures after the age of three.
+Research has found that children can developmentally understand pictures after the age of three.
 Because of this, picture exchange is often recommended for children after the age of three years old.
 Many speech pathologists implement PECS today for both short- and long-term use.

 Although the goal of any communication system is to help with the development of verbal speech, it can also be used as a primary form of communication.
 Some children may progress through the six phases of the system and acquire verbal language.
 Others will continue to use PECS for “functional” communication.

-Is PECS Right For My Child?
+Is PECS Right for My Child?

 The picture exchange communication system is perfect for children who: